unsw-cse-comp99-3900/capstone-project-25t3-9900-w09d-donut/README.md

     %% Loop repeats from step 8 onward
 ```
 ## Docker Deployment
 1. Copy `.env.example` to `.env` and provide real credentials before starting the stack.
 2. Build and launch the containers with `docker compose up --build`.
-3. Open `http://localhost:5173` to view the client shell.
-The Flask API is exposed at `http://localhost:5000/api/health`.
+3. Open `http://localhost:3000` to view the client shell.
+The Flask API is exposed at `http://localhost:5500/api/health`.
+4. Code changes under `server/`, `ai_agents/`, and `storage/` are mounted into the backend container for live reload; rebuild the client image (`docker compose build frontend`) if you adjust npm dependencies.
+5. The `vectorstore` service provisions a ChromaDB instance and keeps data in the `chroma_data` named volume.
+Remove containers and volumes with `docker compose down -v` when you want a clean slate.

+### Docker Environment Notes
+- The CRA dev server reads the `proxy` setting in `client/package.json` so that `/api` requests reach the Flask backend (`backend:5000`) inside Docker.
+From the host machine you can reach the API at `http://localhost:5500`.
+- Update the port bindings in `docker-compose.yml` if port `3000` is already in use on your machine.
+- Swap in a production-ready WSGI server (for example, Gunicorn or Uvicorn) before deploying beyond development.